EnixCoda/react-lifecycle-hooks/readme.md

-# React Life Hook
+# React Lifecycle Hooks

+> This package was previously named `react-life-hooks`

-Listening to life cycles of your React components is not hard anymore!
+Listening to lifecycles of your React components is not hard anymore!
 All you need to get started are:
 1. Install from npm
     ```
-    $ npm i react-life-hook
+    $ npm i react-lifecycle-hooks
     ```
 1. Then add this to somewhere in your codebase
     ```jsx
-    import { activate } from 'react-life-hook'
+    import { activate } from 'react-lifecycle-hooks'
     activate()
     // or
     activate(require('react'))